.: Chaos and Order

 manifolds displayed or basins of attraction.

-systems.
-The installed size of the program on the hard drive is
+your operating system.
+The installed size of the program on the hard

 menu item and open the "Getting Started" file.
 That will explain